pivotal/docs-tap/security-and-compliance/harden-tap.hbs.md

 Ports are used in TCP and UDP protocols for identification of applications.
 While some applications use common port numbers, such as 80 for HTTP, or 443 for HTTPS, some applications use dynamic ports.
-Open port refers to a port on which a system is accepting communication.
-An open port does not immediately mean a security issue, but it's important to understand that it can provide a pathway for attackers to the application listening on that port.
-To help with understanding the traffic flows in Tanzu Application Platform, a list of Tanzu Application Platform ports and protocols is available to existing and future customers upon request.
+An *open port* refers to a port on which a system is accepting communication.
+An open port does not always mean that there is a security issue, but it can provide a pathway for attackers listening on that port.
+To help understand the traffic flows in Tanzu Application Platform, VMware provides a list of Tanzu Application Platform ports and protocols on request.

 See the [TAP Architecture Overview](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap-reference-architecture/GUID-reference-designs-tap-architecture-planning.html).